after-ephemera/azjkjensen.github.io/_posts/2022-02-18-what-meta-does-to-retain-me.md

 The company is facing real scrutiny right now.
 It takes resolve to work hard through it, but I know my work does good for people who rely on us to be good stewards of their data.

 It's not cool to work at Meta anymore?
 The systems I work on impact real people.
 I get to work on hard problems.
+That's cool enough for me.

 Other opportunities could probably pay me more, especially in today's job market.
+But things like the IVF benefit and the mission-focused and bottom-up driven culture combined with the balance I have found between my life at home and my life at work is hard to match.

 ## when will I leave?

 Who knows!
+I'm not in a rush to go anywhere else quick.

+I am exploring public policy by serving on the [Menlo Park Clean Streets Commission](https://beta.menlopark.org/Government/Commissions-and-committees/Complete-Streets-Commission){:target="blank"}.
+I'm always contemplating ideas that would be worth building my own business around.
+But nothing else is pulling me away right now.
+For now, Meta gets to retain me.